 - The battle will be lost (or won, depending on how you see it) and the shrine will be completely set alight at around 10 p.m.

 - Onlookers stay to watch the shrine burn to ash (until around 11 p.m.)

 How to get there?

-If coming by train, the village is a 20 minute bus ride from Togari Nozawa Onsen Station (JR Iiyama Line) or a 75 minutes journey by express bus from Nagano Station (JR Nagano Shinkansen).
-The bus fare from Nagano to Nozawa (Grand Hotel) is approximately 1,500yen.
+If coming by train, the village is a 10 minute taxi ride from Togari Nozawa Onsen Station (JR Iiyama Line) or a 30-minute bus journey (¥600) from Iiyama Station on the Hokuriku Shinkansen.

 Sake is handed out and locals revel in the celebrations late into the night, so staying local is key if you want to join in!
 Accommodation in the area fills up fast, so be sure to book early if you want to attend (Chouchinya and Lodge Matsuya are some decently priced and centrally located options).
 Or consider staying somewhere nearby like Myoko and getting a shuttle to the event.